hanpari/sovereign/source/02/052_drama.md

 "Oh mighty ghost of this ship, you won again!"
 Gromov shouted, smearing the blood over the smooth surface.
 "But the brave endure!"

 Right now, the cabin was a complete mess.
-Doll's pink handcuffs were laying on the table while the chair was covered by Gromov's finest and only suit, the one he used to attend funerals of his fellow soldiers.
+Doll's pink handcuffs were laying on the table while the chair was covered by Gromov's finest and only suit, the one, in which he used to attend funerals of his fellow soldiers.

 Gromov disliked the suit.
-Not because of those funerals, but because it reminded him of Samara's wedding: the bittersweet memory he wanted to bury deep down.
+Not because of the funerals, but because it reminded him of Samara's wedding: the bittersweet memory he wanted to bury deep down.
 Still, the day reappeared again.

 With a sudden dizziness, Gromov collapsed, losing all the motivation to continue.
 "Isn't it stupid?
 Childish?"